dominique-mueller/my-scrum-setup/README.md

 ### Checklist

 - [ ] All Acceptance Criteria (AC) are met
+      <br>_(e.g. functional test is performed, no known defects exist, no regressions are introduced)_
 - [ ] The code is checked into Git, and is part of the main development branch
+      <br>_(e.g. all feature / bugfix branches are merged via PRs, stale branches are deleted)_
-- [ ] The code is tested, and tests get executed automatically in a CI / CD pipeline
+- [ ] The code is tested, and tests are successfully executed in a CI / CD pipeline
+      <br>_(e.g. unit tests, integration tests, end-to-end tests, security tests)_
-- [ ] The code follows agreed upon best practices and conventions
+- [ ] The code follows agreed upon best practices and conventions, and tests are successfully executed in a CI / CD pipeline
+      <br>_(e.g. linting rules, PR reviews)_
-- [ ] The code has been reviewed by at least one team member other than its creator (4 eye principle)
+- [ ] The code has been reviewed by at least one team member other than its creator (four-eyes principle)
+      <br>_(e.g. PR reviews, presentation to co-workers, pair-programing)_
-- [ ] Documentation exists or has been updated (if applicable)
+- [ ] If applicable, documentation exists and is up-to-date
+      <br>_(e.g. in-code / generated documentation, README file, Swagger documentation, Postman collection, Confluence page)_
 - [ ] If applicable, deliverables are deployed to the testing / staging environment
 - [ ] If applicable, follow-up backlog items are defined within the backlog
-- [ ] The Project Owner (PO) accepts the backlog item as "done"
+      <br>_(e.g. next iteration, performance enhancements, visual improcements, refactoring needs / technical debt)_